What Is Arduino Programming?

-Arduino programming is supposed to be fun but can become frustrating and time consuming for tasks such as plotting sensor data or incorporating advanced math, signal processing, or controls routines into your projects.
+Arduino® programming is supposed to be fun, but it can become frustrating and time consuming for tasks such as visualizing sensor data or incorporating signal processing, machine learning, controls, or advanced math into your projects.

-MATLAB support package for Arduino lets you write MATLAB programs that read and write data to your Arduino and connected devices such as Adafruit motor shield, I2C, and SPI devices.
-Because MATLAB is a high level interpreted language, programming with it is easier than with C/C++ and other compiled languages, and you can see results from I/O instructions immediately – no compiling.
-MATLAB includes thousands of built-in math, engineering, and plotting functions that you can use to quickly analyze and visualize data collected from your Arduino.
+MATLAB support package for Arduino lets you write MATLAB programs that read and write data to your Arduino and access connected devices such as motors, LEDs, and I2C devices.
+Because MATLAB is a high-level interpreted language, prototyping and refining algorithms for your Arduino projects is easy, and you can see results from I/O instructions immediately, without recompiling.
+MATLAB includes thousands of built-in math, engineering, and plotting functions that you can use for your Arduino programming.

 Benefits of using MATLAB for Arduino programming:

-Simulink support package for Arduino lets you develop algorithms in Simulink, a block-diagram environment for modeling dynamic systems and developing algorithms, and run them standalone on your Arduino.
-The support package extends Simulink with blocks for configuring Arduino sensors and reading and writing data from them.
-After creating your Simulink model, you can simulate it, tune algorithm parameters until you get it just right, and download the completed algorithm for standalone execution on the device.
+Simulink support package for Arduino lets you develop algorithms in Simulink, a block diagram environment for modeling dynamic systems and developing algorithms, and run them standalone on your Arduino.
+The support package extends Simulink with blocks for configuring and accessing Arduino sensors, actuators, and communication interfaces.
+After creating your Simulink model, you can simulate it, tune algorithm parameters (1:42) until you get it just right, and download the completed algorithm for standalone execution on the device.
 With the MATLAB Function block, you can incorporate MATLAB code into your Simulink model.

 Benefits of using Simulink for Arduino programming:

-See also: Hardware for Project-Based Learning, Model-Based Design, Control systems, Internet of Things, Raspberry Pi programming, LEGO Mindstorms programming, robotics, control logic videos, Communicating with hardware and instruments
+See also: hardware for project-based learning, Model-Based Design, control systems, Internet of Things, Raspberry Pi programming, LEGO Mindstorms programming, robotics, control logic videos, robot programming, inverse kinematics